 Other ideas include waterpark resorts, Earthshine Mountain Lodge (near Asheville, with all-included pioneer activities, high ropes, and a zip line), and Chattanooga, Tennessee.

-Florida is a very popular destination for families.
+Florida is a popular family-friendly destination.
 Let's start with the top spot on the globe for family vacations, thanks to its multiple theme parks: Orlando.
 Read about Disney World, the Universal Orlando theme parks (including Harry Potter) other attractions, top Orlando resorts, and Orlando during Spring Break and at Christmas.

 It's extra fun to visit the theme parks at special times of the year: check out Disney Christmas, and also Star Wars Weekends at Disney World in May, and Mardi Gras Weekends at Universal Orlando, late February to April.